wilsontu/PyAPI-CloudTest/README.md

 # Cloud-Based API Testing Framework

 A Python-based framework for automated API testing, containerized with Docker and integrated with a continuous integration (CI/CD) pipeline.
-This framework includes data-driven testing, cloud deployment, and a web dashboard for monitoring test results and metrics.
+This framework includes data-driven testing, cloud deployment

 ## Table of Contents
 1. [Overview](#overview)